CSCS

 Torso: Side bend with straight arms

-Extend both arms overhead and interlock fingers with palms facing upward.
+Extend both arms overhead and interlock your fingers with your palms facing upward.

 Repeat to the opposite side.